clemenko/fedsummit_19/readme.md

 ![more](img/mirror3.jpg)

-## Task 8 - Docker Content Trust / Image Signing - Optional
+## Task 8 - Docker Content Trust / Image Signing

 Docker Content Trust/Notary provides a cryptographic signature for each image.
 The signature provides security so that the image requested is the image you get.
 Read [Notary's Architecture](https://docs.docker.com/notary/service_architecture/) to learn more about how Notary is secure.
 Since Docker Enterprise is "Secure by Default," Docker Trusted Registry comes with the Notary server out of the box.